signalogic/SigSRF_SDK/mediaTest_readme.md

 To make and run hello_codec, cd to the hello_codec folder and type

     make clean; make all

-hello_codec accepts codec config file and debug mode flag command line options, but no input / output or operating mode options.
-To handle audio I/O and process a variety of audio file and USB input output sources and combinations, the mediaTest program should be used instead.
+The hello_codec command line accepts codec config file and debug mode options, but no input / output specs or operating mode options (to process a variety of audio file and USB I/O sources and combinations, use the mediaTest program instead).
 When it runs hello_codec

 * reads a codec config file given on the command line to determine the codec type and any optional parameters
 * generates several frames of 1 kHz sine tone and stores in a buffer